videojs/videojs-contrib-hls/README.md

 * `ie`

 ## Hosting Considerations
-Unlike a native HLS implementation, the HLS plugin has to comply with the browser's security policies.
+Unlike a native HLS implementation, the HLS tech has to comply with the browser's security policies.
 That means that all the files that make up the stream must be served from the same domain as the page hosting the video player or from a server that has appropriate [CORS